A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Numerical Experiments

 \subsection{Ablation on Skip Design}

-We conduct experiments to evaluate the skip-action mechanism on TPC-H with ``heavy tasks'' characterized by high resource demand and long processing time.
-This scenario is prevalent in contemporary cloud computing platforms that provide heterogeneous resources for diverse user requirements.
-In such environments, a portion of resource-intensive tasks, such as the training of large language models, coexist with standard computational workloads.
-These heavy tasks can dominate contention and amplify scheduling suboptimality.

-To emulate this setting, we modify the TPC-H benchmark by identifying tasks with substantial execution durations and increasing their resource demands.
-The results are presented in Table \ref{table-heavy-full} and Fig.~\ref{fig:skip-abl} (a-b).
-It can be seen that the SGS-like heuristics HEFT and IPPTS achieve smaller makespan than the best list scheduling approach (CP).
-This validates the inherent optimality gap of list scheduling.
-Moreover, WeCAN with a decreasing skip score achieves lower makespan than its non-skip variant, its constant-skip variant, and all competing baselines.
+Across the main benchmark results, timeline-insertion or SGS-like heuristics such as HEFT and IPPTS often achieve smaller makespan than immediate list-scheduling heuristics.
+This observation is consistent with our order-space analysis that immediate list scheduling can be restrictive under cumulative resource constraints.
+Motivated by this phenomenon, we conduct ablation experiments on the skip formulation using RI-W-30 and RI-W-50, where resource-intensive tasks amplify such restrictions.
+The results are presented in Fig.~\ref{fig:skip-abl} (a-b).
+WeCAN with a decreasing skip score achieves lower makespan than its non-skip variant, its constant-skip variant, and all competing baselines.
 These findings verify the effectiveness of the skip action and the necessity of its decreasing formulation.

 A non-decreasing skip score does not guarantee order coverage.
 When $u_{\text{skip}}(k)$ is non-decreasing, once some ready task has a score below $u_{\text{skip}}(k)$, it can remain suppressed until the skip action is masked, which systematically induces unnecessary idling and may exclude desirable orders.
 The counterexample instance $\mathcal P_0$ (Fig.~\ref{fig:counterex}(a)) illustrates this failure mode.
 Even though a skip is introduced to enable the optimal schedule, a non-decreasing skip score can still force additional idle periods and yield a worse schedule (Fig.~\ref{fig:counter-fixskip}), showing that the extended image may still miss the optimum and thus the optimality gap is not consistently eliminated.